ISISComputingGroup/ibex_developers_manual/project_tools/Using-Mockito-for-Testing-in-the-GUI.md

 * Stub - an object that provides a canned answer to a method call

-* Mock - fake objects which know about which method calls they recieve
+* Mock - fake objects which know about which method calls they receive

 See [this article](http://martinfowler.com/articles/mocksArentStubs.html) for more information.
 Mockito mostly helps with Stub and Mock doubles.